 Berklee College of Music

 A private music college, Berklee College of Music, offers both undergraduate and graduate programs at its Boston, MA campus, Valencia, Spain campus, and its incredible online school.
-With students from over 100 countries, Berklee is in the business of “forging new connections among art forms, musical traditions, and technologies to build a dynamic, diverse, and collaborative global arts community” (Berklee website).
+With students from over 100 countries, Berklee is in the business of “forging new connections among art forms, musical traditions, and technologies to build a dynamic, diverse, and collaborative global arts community”.

 Among Berklee’s many music programs, you will find the Bachelor of Music in music education that prepares future K-12 music educators for the classroom.
 As a student, you will receive a strong background in music content and teaching practices that are “innovative, contemporary, and relevant,” which is important for today’s classrooms.